kingandmcgaw/kingandmcgaw.github.io/_posts/2012-12-13-our-conventions.md

 We use something vaguely between [git-flow](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/) and ["Github flow"](http://scottchacon.com/2011/08/31/github-flow.html).
 In essence, <code>master</code> is always deployable, <code>develop</code> is a shared staging branch, and feature branches are created for major or disruptive features.
 I could see us moving to git-flow next year.

+**Project naming**

+We decided to name our projects after film directors.
+So far Romero (our internal CSS framework), Kubrick (our next-generation platform in development) and Eastwood (an experimental Backbone-based product page) are active, but I am sure more will sprint to life in 2013.

 It's pretty lean so far, but we're making refinements all the time.